zhibirc/stihi-ru-backupper/checklist.md

 # Check/Task List

 ## Features

 - [ ] add cool progress bar or spinner while backing up
 - [ ] improve formatting of the result file
 - [ ] add optional flag to compress the result file
 - [ ] add options to sort the retrieved poems by some criteria ("asc"/"desc" by date as the most common ones)
+- [ ] add an optional heuristic analyzer to control syntax and grammar

 ## Documentation